kubernetes/kops/docs/cluster_spec.md

 spec:
   # many sections removed

-  # run a docker container as a hook
+  # run a container as a hook
   hooks:
   - before:
     - some_service.service